Dargins: Culture

-The Infrastructure/Architecture of the Dargin people was extremely well developed compared to their neighbors throughout history.
+The infrastructure and architecture of the Dargin people was extremely well developed compared to their neighbors throughout history.
 The folk masters of this art displayed a very high level of achievement in building and ornamenting towers and fortresses, building the ensembles of buildings, mosques, bridges, and building irrigation constructions at springs and wells.
-The artistry of the Dargins is clearly shown in their decorative and applied art: in the creations of the Kubachi silversmiths; in the work of stonecutters, toolmakers, woodworkers, and ceramic and tile workers; in weaving, leatherwork, and furwork; and in spirited folk dance and vocal music.
+The artistry of the Dargins is clearly shown in their decorative and applied art: in the creations of the Kubachi silversmiths; in the work of stonecutters, toolmakers, woodworkers, and ceramic and tile workers; in weaving, leatherwork, and fur work; and in spirited folk dance and vocal music.
 Dargins are known for their Kaitag textiles, from Kaytagsky District.
-Spiritual and religious center of Dargin nation was Akusha-Dargo.
+The spiritual and religious center of Dargin nation was Akusha-Dargo.
 The head judicial court of all Dargins was also in Akusha.
 Other famous Dargin cities were Levashi, Mekegi, Kubachi and Kadar.

 Prior to Russia's annexation of Dargi regions, Dargi medicine was a combination of folk and Eastern medicine.
 Folk healers (khakim) achieved considerable success in the treatment of wounds, bruises, broken bones, and dislocations and even in trephination; they were also skilled in phytotherapy and treatment of various internal diseases.
 The best-known healers were Murtuzali Haji of Butri, who studied medicine in Cairo for five years, worked with the Russian surgeon N. I. Pirogov, and was given a set of surgical instruments by him; Taimaz of Urakhi; Mohammed Haji of Khajalmakhi; Davud Haji of Akusha'; Alisultan Haji of Urkarakh; and others.
 Medical service was instituted only in 1894, with nine doctors and twelve nurses for all of Dagestan, a ratio of one medical practitioner to 60,000 persons.
 Now there is a paramedical station in every settled place, or a regional doctor, or a regional, district, or interdistrict hospital and a first-aid service with its own transport, including air transport.

 Religion

-Dargins are majority Sunni of the Shafi'i school, with a minority professing Ja'fari Shi'ism.
-Islam began making headway among the Dargins since at least the 15th century.
-By the 19th century, most Dargins were Muslims and are known today as being very devout.

-Dargin religious beliefs focus on divine mission of Dhulqarnayn who closed the gates and saved the world from Gog and Magog.
-Dargin legends talk about Dargins assisting Dhulqarnayn in his great cause.
-Also in the Dargin tradition any connection with demons, genies or spirits is extremely dangerous and never leads to any positive result.
-However unlike in the Christian tradition, the Dargin traditions demons are powerless against pious men and are afraid of them.
-Some Dargin demons are: Simsir, Hazab and more.
+Dargins are mostly Sunni Muslims of the Shafi'i school.